Art on a Budget: Cost Effective Tips and Tricks for the Studio

 DIY Art Supplies:

 Have you ever thought about making your own art supplies?
 It's not only cost-effective but also adds a personal touch to your work.
+Making DIY art tools can be so much fun.
 For instance, instead of buying expensive pre-made frames, try making your own from sturdy yet inexpensive wood.
 Canvas rolls are easily found at art supply stores and can be stretched over your custom frames.
 In grad school, we experimented with drop cloths from home improvement stores and even thrift store sheets as backers for paintings—perfect for some styles.

 DIY projects can also expand your brush collection.
 This is one of my first drawing class exercises.
 We take 1/2 of a class to do a “field trip” on campus to find twigs, sticks, pine needles, etc and then we return to class to see what sorts of marks these objects make (I chatted about this in a previous blog and you can check out a pinterest board I use in class for inspiration for this).
 Repurpose materials like twigs, sponges, or old makeup brushes to create unique, functional tools.
 This approach not only saves money but also gives your artwork distinct textures and personalities.
 On the first day of my classes, I often have students gather natural materials to experiment with.
 We use twigs, leaves, and even rocks to create interesting marks and textures.
 This process introduces new elements to their art, adding a layer of uniqueness.